cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Argument data items are referenced by using the reference data items in {{tab-straight}} and {{tab-inverted}}.

-The tag number of the reference data item is used to derive a table index (an unsigned integer) leading to the "argument"; the tag content of the reference is the "rump item".
+The table index (an unsigned integer) is derived from the tag number (for tags 256-`B`-`C` to 255), or from the unsigned or negative integer N in the tag content (for tag 6 and straight or inverted references, respectively).
+The "rump item" corresponds to the (rest of the) tag content.

 When reconstructing the original data item, such a reference is replaced by a data item constructed from the argument data item found